appfoundry/android-project-template/README.md

     - (default) libraries
     - testing setup

-## Android Architecture
+## Android setup

-The `AndroidTemplate` folder contains a sample Android project setup.

-## Building

-The Android consists of a multi-module Gradle-based project, which can be found under the AndroidTemplate folder
+This Android sample setup consists of a multi-module Gradle-based project

 The project has three different modules
 * /appfoundry-app - The Android application with instrumentation tests using Espresso